deep-storage/docs/api-deepstorage-constructor.md

 const storage = deepStorage({ timer: 0 });
 ```

-While DeepStorage can contain any types as leaf nodes, internal nodes must be arrays or regular JavaScript 'objects' to support partitioning.
+While DeepStorage can contain any types as leaf nodes, internal nodes must be regular JavaScript 'objects' to support partitioning.